laminas/automatic-releases/README.md

 you when you enable GitHub Actions.
 To learn more about how it works, read ["Authenticating with the GITHUB\_TOKEN"](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) in the GitHub Docs.

+### Branches

+You will also need to setup the initial branches used by this project.

+@TODO

 ## Usage